Scriptbash/PluginExporter/README.md

 #### Export plugins
 * Click on the Plugin Exporter icon <img src="https://github.com/Scriptbash/PluginExporter/blob/main/plugin_exporter/icon.png?raw=true" alt="drawing" width="30"/> or go in the "Plugins" menu, select "Plugin Exporter" and click on "Export plugins"
 * You can then select which plugins to export
+* By default, third party repositories (either enabled or disabled) are also exported
 * Select a format (.csv or .json)
 * Select an output file and click on "OK"
 * The plugin will export the plugins